China Used Car Market Size and Share

 By Fuel Type: Electric Surge Redefines Residual Economics

-Electric vehicles are registering a 16.81% CAGR through 2031, while petrol remained dominant at 67.04% in 2025.
+Petrol remained dominant at 67.04% in 2025, while electric vehicles are set to register a 16.81% CAGR through 2031.
 OEM CPO programs, particularly BYD’s 90% battery state-of-health threshold, alleviate range anxiety and stabilize prices.
 As charging infrastructure densifies and battery-swap networks mature, buyer confidence shifts decisively toward used NEVs.
-Diesel’s relevance declines amid tighter emission zones in Tier 1 cities, and hybrid adoption plateaus due to OEMs focusing on pure electrics.
+Diesel’s relevance declines amid tighter emission zones in Tier 1 cities, while hybrid adoption plateaus as OEMs focus on pure electrics.

-Financing hurdles persist where battery leases complicate collateral, but standardization efforts, including GB38031-2025, should alleviate lender caution.
+Financing hurdles persist, as battery leases complicate collateral, but standardization efforts, including GB38031-2025, should alleviate lenders' caution.
 By 2030, NEVs could command a notable share of the market, prompting auction houses to recalibrate their grading metrics, which currently heavily weight battery diagnostics.
 Policy support remains pivotal: plate-quota exemptions and preferential parking fees underpin demand, insulating NEVs from price wars that buffet ICE segments.

 By Vehicle Age: Nearly-New Cars Gain Momentum